ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/01-ProgrammingBasics.md

 objectives:
 - "Become familiar with the key concepts of programming, coding, algorithms, and pseudocode."
 - "Be able to design algorithms to accomplish basic everyday tasks."
+- "Become familiar with logical expressions commonly used in programming."
 keypoints:
 - "Programming is the process of creating instructions or set of related activities to achieve a task or goal."
 - "Coding is the process of transforming the set of instructions for a process into a written language that a computer can interpret."